Engineers' Society of Western Pennsylvania

 This panel discussion will present the different aspects of sustainable approaches to remediation and overall site closure to bring forward thinking to the strategic planning of Brownfield site closure.
 The panel will discuss current issues we are dealing with in relation to climate change that will impact future site closures, current sustainable remediation technologies that have successfully been implemented at Brownfield sites for future redevelopment, and the methods for evaluating the remedy resiliency as it applies to site remediation and closure on Act 2 reporting.

-Presenters: Dr. Ethan Yang, Lehigh University; Dr. Song Jin, Advanced Environmental Technologies LLC; Dr. Chelsey Shepsko, Sanborn, Head & Associates
+Presenters: Dr. Ethan Yang, Lehigh University; Dr. Song Jin, Advanced Environmental Technologies LLC; Russ Abell, Sanborn, Head & Associates, Bedford, NH

 2D: Transforming Brownfield Portfolios in Southwestern Pennsylvania